Characteristics of a Good Listener

 Practice Makes Habit

 Practice, practice, practice!
 Practicing these skills can create a habit.
-The way we have learned to listen is still something we have learned, so we can unlearn it too.
+The way we have learned to listen is still something we have learned, so we can unlearn it too and take on the qualities of a good listener instead.
 It may take time because we have been listening to respond for so long, but it’s possible.
 Awareness is key.
 Notice how you are paying attention when someone is talking, when you are focused on your response over what someone is saying, and if you are quick to jump in with your perspective rather than listening to understand.

 Start to recognize emotions as they arise and name them, “Earlier, when my partner wasn’t responding when I was trying to get their attention, I noticed I felt tense and frustrated.”
 Then explore that emotion, “I wonder if it’s because it felt like they were ignoring me?
 Maybe that hurt my feelings and instead of being sad I got angry?”